kawanet/kagodb/README.md

-# db-yaml
+# KagoDB

+Kago Database Engine

+## Features

+- NoSQL
+- Lightweight and extendable
+- Standalone and embeddable
+- YAML/JSON file based storage engines
+- Memory based volatile storage engine
-YAML file storage database engine library and RESTful API Web application
+- RESTful API Web application ready for Express
+- More features!

-## Author
+## Authors

-@kawanet
+- @kawanet

-@mitsumitsu123
+- @mitsumitsu123

-## Licence
+## MIT Licence

-Copyright 2013 @kawanet and @mitsumitsu123
+Copyright 2013 @kawanet

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the